 What service features are Class 1 and Class 2 service providers obliged to supply to customers in common?

 The two service providers are obliged to:

-- Provide access to free emergency call service, and
+- Provide access to free emergency service to users of their IP Telephony Services assigned with telephone numbers, and

 General Advice to IP Telephony Service Users